 At Utica University, the nursing program is designed to provide students with a liberal arts education as well as a professional foundation that integrates nursing theory with skills required for nursing practice.
 The program leads to a Bachelor of Science (BS) degree in nursing.
-During the first two years or completed at time of admission to be enrolled in the undergraduate nursing curriculum, students will have completed all General Education Core and prerequisite liberal arts and sciences courses.
+During the first two years of the traditional undergraduate nursing curriculum, students will complete all General Education Core and prerequisite liberal arts and sciences courses.
 The nursing courses will be taken in four (4) semesters at the junior and senior level.
 Students must successfully complete all of the nursing courses in each semester before they can take courses in the next semester; they must follow the program sequence.